pksilen/vitja-service/README.md

 - Redis consumer
 - Redis consumer metrics
 - createEntities, check that subentities id's are zero-based and subsequent unique
-- allow paging for sub entities, by limiting query within an id range
 - GDPR logging
   -audit log should go to separate server
 - Support dotted fieldname in getEntitiesBy